ThibsG/file_typing/README.md

 # File typing

-Simple program for file typing, using libmagic.
+Simple C++ wrapper for file typing using libmagic.